 At each level of the supply chain, participants predict demand with the help of customers’ historic data or buying patterns.
 But, after orders move from retailer to distributor and distributor to producer, the forecast demands must be modified.
 The longer the supply chain, the more participants it requires at each stage, which increases the chance of unstable demand among participants.
 It also increases the chance of obsolete inventory when there is no visibility — or understanding — of actual customer demand.

 The grouping of orders depends on the internal strategic policies and criteria of companies.
-For example, firms are more likely to order regularly, and in greater quantity, from a major supplier to gain economics of scale, to achieve a reduction in transportation costs, and to get discounts on a full truckload.
+For example, firms are more likely to order regularly, and in greater quantity, from a major supplier to gain economies of scale, to achieve a reduction in transportation costs, and to get discounts on a full truckload.
 However, larger orders create more variability and opportunities for order-cycle overlap, which increases the likelihood of the bullwhip effect.

 To prevent order batching from creating the bullwhip effect, an organization can deploy electronic data interchange (EDI), a method for transferring data among different computer systems or networks and creating links between retailer and supplier.
 EDI can help reduce the cost of the paperwork by generating an order electronically and informing the supplier, who can stipulate delivery quantities based on how much inventory is sold versus how much is in the distribution center.
 This practice reduces the distortion of inventory information and leads to customers placing more frequent orders.